bichanna/slap/README.md

 SLAP stands for "**SL**ow **A**nd **P**owerless."
 And I hope to make it "**P**owerful" someday.

-**SLAP** is a dynamically- and strongly-typed, object-oriented programming language.
+**SLAP** is a dynamically- and strongly-typed, object-oriented programming language with a small portion of functional-language-like features.
 Its syntax is a member of the C family with a bit of difference.

 Here's an example SLAP program. ([samples](https://github.com/bichanna/slap/tree/master/lib))
 ```js